 Alexandra Benchoua : Group leader, (CECS)

-Laure Chatrousse: PhD, Research associate (CECS, Genetic forms of autism)
+Laure Chatrousse: PhD, Research associate (CECS, Dystrophinopathies)

-Claire Boissart : Engineer (CECS, Lesch-Nyhan Disease)
+Claire Boissart : Engineer (CECS, development of dopaminergic neurons, Lesch-Nyhan Disease)

 Aims and background:

 The term “Neuroplasticity” refers to the ability of the human brain to change as a result of one’s experience.
 This capacity of adaptation results from the production of new neurons, the addition or removing of connections between neurons or of changes in the strength of these connections.
 Neuroplasticity is a key feature of the normal brain development and the basis of learning and memory.
 Its impairment during pregnancy or early childhood, as a result of exposition to pathogens, toxic agents or as a consequence of genetic mutations, leads to severe neurological deficits including mental retardation, autistic syndromes and some psychiatric disorders.
 In contrast, re-introduction of neurogenesis or stimulation of neuroplasticity in the adult brain both represent promising therapeutic avenues to improve psychiatric and neurodegenerative conditions.

 In this context, human Puripotent Stem Cells (hPSC) cells represent a unique tool to model the key steps governing human brain plasticity in vitro.
 Our team study how neural precursors are produced from pluripotent embryonic stem cells, how these Neural Stem Cells (NSC) self-renew to maintain the pool of precursors and, finally, how post-mitotic mature neurons form and connect to each others.
 Our goal is to identify signaling pathways which control or coordinate these different phenotypic transitions and to evaluate how these pathways can be influenced by the cellular environment, altered in pathological contexts or serve as therapeutic targets.